Ghent government in exile: Flight of the "Eagle" and government reaction

+Napoleon's Departure from Elba by Joseph Beaume.
 Napoleon I's departure from Elba marked the start of the Hundred Days.

 Soult, Minister of War and former Marshal of the Empire, was the perfect scapegoat for the Comte d'Artois.

 Napoleon, rapidly tiring of Elba and not receiving the life annuity promised to him by the Bourbons when he went into exile, considered taking action.
 He began by deceiving everyone with a letter from one of his servants, intercepted by the spies of the powers at the Congress of Vienna, saying that he was returning to Naples to help Murat: "I am in the service of the first eagle in the world and therefore happy. [...]
 L'inconstant will leave in a few days for Naples with troops".
 These letters gave rise to a belief in a genuine Bonapartist plot to place Napoleon on the throne of an Italy reunited around him.
 The uncertainty surrounding Bonaparte's situation prompted him to act.
 Believing that surprise was the key to success, he secretly left Elba on February 26 and landed at Golfe Juan on March 1, 1815, with a handful of men.

 The royal authorities only learned of the landing on March 5, 1815, via the telegraph.
 Chappe, the general administrator of the telegraph, received the message and took it immediately to Baron de Vitrolles, who in turn transmitted it to the sovereign in a sealed envelope.
 Louis XVIII quickly summoned Marshal Soult, who convinced him to keep silent about the events for at least twenty-four hours.
 Beyond this measure, Louis XVIII was particularly serene, which Vitrolles felt was a responsible attitude.
 The king's advisors, notably Beugnot and André, played a part in his almost blind optimism and confidence, but his entourage soon sent him serious warnings that the king did not heed.
 In the King's correspondence with Talleyrand, he mentions it in just a few lines, speaking above all of foreign affairs.
 In fact, Louis XVIII refused to acknowledge the danger.
 Napoleon continued his triumphal advance along the road that now bears his name, rallying, step by step, the soldiers who were supposed to come to arrest him, while the central authorities confined themselves to issuing an ordinance declaring Bonaparte a traitor on March 7.